 The Account Summary Viewer cannot conduct any activity on the account.

-An investment advisor with Account Manager access might provide Account Summary Viewer access to a staff person who needs account balance information to maintain the advisor’s records.
+An investment advisor with Account Manager access might provide Account Summary Viewer access to other advisory firm employees who need account balance information to maintain the advisor’s records.

-A person might grant Account Summary Viewer access to his or her spouse.
+An investment advisor might grant Account Summary Viewer access to a client’s family member.

 Account Detail Viewers can: